MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

 > [!TIP]
 > You can skip the web URI redirection.
 The parameter is not needed for monitoring.

-In the Azure portal, on the **IAM Access** pane, assign the Reader role to the SPN for the respective Azure SQL DB server.
+In the Azure portal, on the **Access control (IAM)** pane, assign the Reader role to the SPN for the respective Azure SQL DB server.
 The role assignment flow is similar to the flow that is described in [Grant a user access to Azure resources by using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal#grant-access).

 ![Screenshot that shows manual granted SPN permission in the Azure portal.](./media/azure-sql-management-pack/azure-spn-reader-permission.png)